Axobot-org/Axobot/docs/index.rst

+:og:description: Welcome to the official Zbot documentation, containing every and any info you'll ever need about this Discord bot!

 ..
 ZBot documentation master file, created by sphinx-quickstart on Mon Aug  6 23:45:24 2018.
    You can adapt this file completely to your liking, but it should at least